We use our proprietary methodology to produce these rankings. Learn more →

 It takes one hour to move from the 1 to the 2, an hour to move from the 2 to the 3, and so on.
 Each individual marker (between the numbers) represents a 5 minute increment.

 So if the hand is at two marks past the 10, it is 10:10.
 At three marks past the 10, it is 10:15, and so on.
 The first pocket watches were made with only one hand.
-While this is now antique, it is beneficial to know how to read modern analog clocks.
-Watches that are "automatic" will never need a battery and will last hundreds of years if taken good care of.
+While this is now antique and appears unique, it is beneficial to know how to read modern analog clocks.
+Watches that are "automatic" will never need a battery and will last hundreds of years if taken care of.

-I fear that the popularity of e-readers will mean that old books will cease to be read, which will mean that we will be cut-off from our ancestors, which will mean the first generation in history which will exist as an island, annexed from the wisdom of history and tradition.
+I fear that the popularity of e-readers will mean that old books will cease to be produced (or read, by extension), which will mean that we will be cut-off from the knowledge and history of much of antiquity, which will mean the first generation in history which will exist as an island, annexed from the wisdom of history and tradition, except for the most popular that can be monetized and sold.
+The books that are converted into digital form are chosen by their potential profit.

 7. Home Repair and Home Owner's Insurance